 Limit the hunt to a safe and contained area

 Designate a specific area for your hunt.
 Your home is good enough!
 Make use of its nooks and crannies - just remember where you’ve hidden them.

 Make it known that somewhere there is a ‘special egg’.
 Maybe it’s much bigger than the others, or there are extra eggs inside it.
 Whatever it is, make sure that your kids are excited about this bonus prize.
 Exciting!

 Think about the ages of the kids involved and hide according to their age.
-You can’t expect a group of four-year-olds to climb trees while hiding them in plain sight will be far too easy for the older ones.
+You can’t expect a group of four-year-olds to reach up high while hiding them in plain sight will be far too easy for the older ones.

 Colour coding is vital

 To keep it fair, colour code the eggs and tell the kids of varying ages to hunt for the colours that match their abilities.
 You’ll avoid lots of potential tears!

 With the above tips, you’ll make this Easter the best one yet.
 Have you started your shopping yet?
 Take a look at our Easter toys.
 You can keep up to date with our content with our blog - it has everything you need to know about children’s toys.